 1 hour later we arrived on the mainland, we were given warmer blankets and pushed towards a tent we went through and had our names taken again we were then pushed through to a bus and taken to a school and told to stand in a corner for the port where we embarked, there were not enough chairs.
 We sat there for three or four hours we were then called to a bus, but when we got there we were told this bus was only for people who had cars at Civitivecchia, we had to wait for the airport bus.

 We were then bussed to the Hilton Garden Inn and given a room, we were still told nothing given nothing by Costa, constantly I asked them and was always told to wait while they spoke to people in more common languages, Costa have done nothing but give us the room.

 Finally, some good news.
-On Monday at 4:25 p.m., nearly three days after Concordia first struck the rock, Michelle emailed us again.
+On Monday at 4:25 p.m., nearly three days after Concordia first struck the rock, Michelle emailed us again. we are home.